Estimated reading time: 3 minutes

-According to the latest Proclamation Suspending Entry of Aliens Who Present a Risk to the U.S. Labor Market Following the Coronavirus Outbreak, here's some helpful information from we have received from our NAFSA network, Mark B. Rhoads, the immigration attorney from McCandilsh Holton.
+According to the latest Proclamation Suspending Entry of Aliens Who Present a Risk to the U.S. Labor Market Following the Coronavirus Outbreak, here is some helpful information that we have received from our NAFSA network, Mark B. Rhoads, who is the immigration attorney at McCandilsh Holton.

 Disclaimer: This is meant to be a general guide and is not a substitute for the advice of an immigration attorney or a student’s specific International Student Office.